sah-avinash/Affair-Predictor/README.md

 # Affair-Predictor
+Hey there,
+This one uses Logistic Regression.
-Hey there, this is one of my first few project deployment.
+It is also one of my first few project deployments.
 Hope you like it. 😊